johnsonlee/blog/source/_posts/an-email-to-my-boss.md

 > 1. Who is our customer?
 >
 > - From employee’s perspective, leadership is the customer
-> - From engineer’s perspective, peoples who use Coupang’s service are our customers
+> - From engineer’s perspective, peoples who use our service are our customers
 >
 > 2. What’s the job the customers expect us to do?
 >